Life As an Electronics Engineer

-In the United States, there were 136,300 jobs for Electronics Engineer in 2016.
+There were about 136,300 jobs for Electronics Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Electronics Engineer by 2026.
-There will be an estimated 9,200 positions for Electronics Engineer per year.
+Due to new job openings and attrition, there will be an average of 9,200 job openings in this field each year.

 The states with the most job growth for Electronics Engineer are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Kansas, Vermont, or Montana.
 These states have the worst job growth for this type of profession.